bitcoin-dot-org/Bitcoin.org/README.md

 - No concerning bug is found when testing the wallet
 - Website supports HTTPS and 301 redirects HTTP requests
 - SSL certificate passes [Qualys SSL Labs SSL test](https://www.ssllabs.com/ssltest/)
+- Website serving executable code or requiring authentication uses HSTS with a max-age of at least 180 days
 - The identity of CEOs and/or developers is public
 - If private keys or encryption keys are stored online:
   - Refuses weak passwords (short passwords and/or common passwords) used to secure access to any funds, or provides an aggressive account lock-out feature in response to failed login attempts along with a strict account recovery process.